Sciss/ExObjTest/notes/Attr.md

 exists.
 Now we would gather in the test expansion the event listeners for the attribute map as well as for the particular `IntObj` found in the attribute map's entry.
 Now the object is replaced, eventually resulting in a `pullUpdate` of the wrapping ex obj.
-This would cause in some form of caching `IExpr` a kind of `setObj` method to be called, disposing the old listener and installing a new listener.
-Basically the ex obj has a list of events it listens to, and the call to `value` or `pullUpdate` produces a new such list;
+This would cause in some form of caching `IExpr` a kind of `setObj` method to be called, disposing the old listener and installing a new listener (see previous section for the example of `Folder`).

-this list may be different from the old list; in that case, we would have to unregister `oldList diff newList`, and newly register `newList diff oldList`.
+Basically the ex obj has a list of events it listens to, and the call to `value` or `pullUpdate` produces a new such list;  this list may be different from the old list; in that case, we would have to unregister `oldList diff newList`, and newly register `newList diff oldList`.